karim-school/tournament-gui/README.md

 - **Compressed Document** - Serves the document with gzip encoding for faster load time.
 - **Responsive Design** - The UI works on all screen sizes.
 - **Request Logging** - Requests are logged with the URI, method and response time.
+- **Easy-to-use Trip Creation** - Create trips with an intuitive map design.

 ## Requirements